commanded/commanded/README.md

 {:ok, _} = TransferMoneyProcessManager.start_link(start_from: :current)
 ```

-You can choose to start the process router's event store subscription from the `:origin`, `:current` position or an exact event id using the `start_from` option.
+You can choose to start the process router's event store subscription from the `:origin`, `:current` position or an exact event number using the `start_from` option.
 The default is to use the origin so it will receive all events.
 You typically use `:current` when adding a new process manager to an already deployed system containing historical events.

 Process manager instance state is persisted to storage after each handled event.
 This allows the process manager to resume should the host process terminate.